zlenner/device-auth/README.md

 })
 ```

+## Full documentation

+The Quickstart is what most people will need.
+There are more functions available which you can check out through the typescript auto-complete.

-### Known issues
+## Known issues
 1. An attacker can issue infinite challenges until the memory overflows and the app crashes.
-Can be prevented with IP rate-limiting.
+Can be somewhat mitigated with IP rate-limiting.